NREL/EnergyPlus/design/FY2019/NFP-AFN-Contaminant-Transport.md

 The I/O Reference will be modified to describe the modified and additional inputs.

-The zone object will be modified to include sources and sinks:
+The zone object will be modified to include sources, sinks, and a multiplier:

 ```
 AirflowNetwork:MultiZone:Zone,